NS Intercity Materieel: Walk-through head

-The train's name Koploper means "headwalker" as a reference to "walking through the head" ("Headwalker"(Dutch: "Doorloopkop")).
+The train's name Koploper means something like "forerunner" or "headwalker" as a reference to "walking through the head" ("Headwalker"(Dutch: "Doorloopkop")).
 When ICM units joined, the doors at the end of the train would open, and a walkway would emerge, coupling with the other set and allowing passengers and crew to walk through to the next set.
 (This makes it easy for conductors to check tickets and check on the security of the passengers.
 In addition, each set had catering carts before they were abolished in 2003).
 Starting from 2005 these gangways were no longer used.
 The reason given was that they were not often used, but they also had many technical problems that made the trains late on a regular basis.
 During their refurbishment from 2006 onwards, these hallways were permanently sealed shut and the doors at the heads of the train were replaced by a light polyester plate, saving the NS maintenance costs.